HET/HPF observations of Helium in warm, hot, and ultra-hot Jupiters: Transmission spectroscopy results

 \subsection{HAT-P-17\,b}

-The stellar line does not overlap with the telluric lines, but the planetary trace is in between the OH emission line and the H$_2$O absorption line due to the RV shift caused by the planet's eccentricity (Fig.\,\ref{Fig: Visits plot 1}).
+The stellar line does not overlap with the telluric lines, but the planetary trace is in between the OH emission line and the H$_2$O absorption line due to the RV shift caused by the planet's eccentricity (Fig.\,\ref{Fig: Visits plot 0}).
 We obtained two visits which sampled the terminators of HAT-P-17\,b (visit 1: ingress, visit 2: egress).
 Although we did not get full in-transit spectra, these observations would still be able to detect evaporation tails.
-Despite the telluric contamination, the TS are mainly flat without significant features (Fig.\,\ref{Fig: Visits plot 1}).
+Despite the telluric contamination, the TS are mainly flat without significant features (Fig.\,\ref{Fig: Visits plot 0}).
+However, visit 1 TS has larger uncertainties than that from visit 2, expected because we collected more spectra and with higher S/N in visit 2.
+There is no significant improvement when adding the P4 spectra for the MasterOut calculation.
 The combined TS (Fig.\,\ref{Fig: TS plot 1}) does not present absorption features from the planet atmosphere.
-We derive a 3$\sigma$ upper limit to the \he\ excess absorption of 0.7\,\%.
+We derive a 3$\sigma$ upper limit to the \he\ excess absorption of 1.1\,\%.